US6669178B2 - Air damper used in glove box of automobile

 1. Field of the Invention

-The present invention generally relates to an air damper, and more specifically, to an improved structure of a cylindrical air damper installed in, for example, the glove box of an automobile.
+This invention generally pertains to an air damper, particularly an improved design of a cylindrical air damper used in the glove box of an automobile.

 2. Description of the Related Art